stcorp/harp/doc/python.rst

    The file format (NetCDF/HDF4/HDF5) of the product will be auto-detected.

+   If the filename argument is a list of filenames or a globbing (glob.glob()) pattern then the harp.import_product() function will be called on each individual file and the result of harp.concatenate() on the imported products will be returned.

-   :param str filename: Filename of the product to import.
+   :param str filename: Filename, list of filenames or file pattern of the
+                       product(s) to import
    :param str operations: Actions to execute on the product after it has been
                        imported; should be specified as a semi-colon separated string of operations.